 A: Children experience "sensitive periods" in their natural development.
 During these times, they seek certain stimuli with immense intensity.
 What a child can learn almost effortlessly at this critical time will take effort on his part later.
 Dr. Montessori devised special materials to aid children in each sensitive period.
 Between the ages of two and four, a special sense of order, concentration, coordination, and independence emerges.
 This time is ideal to begin a child's Montessori education, as they are at the perfect age to build a strong foundation for future learning.

 Q: What is the three-year curriculum?

 A: Montessori classrooms are organized around a three-year developmental cycle of learning, designed to respond to the needs and characteristics of each specific stage of a child's growth.
-A child has the same teacher and classroom for three years, and each year the lessons build upon the prior year's work.
+A child has the same guide and classroom for three years, and each year the lessons build upon the prior year's work.
 Typically, it is not in a child's best interest to enter the three-year program in the last of these three years.

 Q: My son keeps calling his lessons "work."
 Do the children have fun?

 A: The term "work" is used in the classrooms to give dignity and respect to the students' activities.
 Their time is spent on purposeful lessons.
 The children have free choice to decide what work they will complete.
 They have many options, and are empowered to do what interests them most.